GHolmes04/node-express-generator-08/README.md

 database models before listening for connections, this is where we write that code.

-This is also where we can take care of out application's termination handlers.
-`process` is accessible anywhere, but this is the most appropriate place to set handlers for signals the process may or will receive that indicate that it is time to shut down.
+This is also one place where we can take care of out application's termination handlers. `process` is accessible anywhere, but this is the most appropriate place to set handlers for signals the process may or will receive that indicate that it is time to shut down.
 In these handlers, we can clean things up -- e.g., close database connections -- and call `process.exit`.

 ###models/*